DECAPOLICE and Inazuma RE Dump PS4 and Switch for Switch 2

 Inazuma Eleven RE is a remake of the original Inazuma Eleven, retelling Mamoru Endo's first story with updated graphics and new features.
 Losing PS4 support stings a little less there since PS5 remains on the table, but the pattern is clear.
 Level-5 is treating Switch 2 as its Nintendo platform of choice going forward, full stop.
 The original Switch is done.

-The real question is whether 2026 release windows are still realistic for either title.
+Whether 2026 release windows are still realistic for either title.
 Inazuma Eleven RE's new trailer notably dropped any mention of a specific launch window, which Nintendo Everything flagged in their coverage.
 That's worth watching.
 Level-5 has a long history with ambitious projects and shifting timelines, and two platform overhauls this close together, with vague footage and no dates, is not the most confidence-inspiring combination.
 Both games still exist, both are still in active development according to Level-5, and Switch 2 owners at least have something to look forward to.
 Everyone else is just waiting to see what comes next.

 Stay on top of every update — find all the latest patch notes and gaming news at XP Gained.
 Join our Discord for live patch note alerts and discussion.